2026 Availability- Expected pickup date is April 27th

-Tufted Hair Grass (Deschampsia cespitosa) is a gorgeous native grass that stands out for its ability to still grow moderately well in partially shady conditions.
+Tufted Hairgrass (Deschampsia cespitosa) is a gorgeous native grass that stands out for its ability to grow well in partially shady conditions.
 This cool-season, semi-evergreen grass will emerge with dark green foliage in the spring and form an attractive clump.
-The real show begins in summer, however, when the delicate blooms emerge and form a feathery layer that sways in the slightest breeze and looks spactacular when filtering the early morning or late evening light.
-Tufted Hair Grass thrives in an environment with more regular irrigation than most natives, making it the ornamental grass of choice for beds being irrigated on a moderate watering schedule.
+The real show begins in summer, however, when the delicate blooms emerge and form a feathery layer that sways in the slightest breeze and looks spectacular when filtering the early morning or late evening light.
+Tufted Hairgrass thrives in an environment with more regular irrigation than most native grasses, making it the ornamental grass of choice for beds being irrigated on a moderate watering schedule.
 This grass makes a gorgeous addition to garden beds and borders of all styles, prairie plantings, and containers.
-Tufted Hair Grass is somewhat tolerant of urban pollution and is resistant to toxic wastes and soil pollution.
+Tufted Hairgrass is somewhat tolerant of urban pollution and is resistant to toxic wastes and soil pollution.

 Irrigation Requirement: Moderate (1/2" every 7-10 days)